California Online Food Handler Program Course Details

 - Identify the different types of "time and temperature control for safety" (TCS) food and "potentially hazardous food" (PHF)

-- Describe the importance of using food thermometers, and outline the steps required for each food thermometer calibration technique
+- Describe the importance of using and maintaining food thermometers, and outline the steps required for each food thermometer calibration technique

-For additional information about the California Online Food Handler Program, visit our FAQ page.
+For more information about the California Online Food Handler Program, visit our FAQ page.